farhanishmam/farhanishmam.github.io/_pages/about.md

   <li><strong>Visual Question Answering (VQA) and Multimodal Learning</strong></li>

   <p class="justified-text"> Interplay between visual and textual modalities, how information is conveyed between modalities, practical usability and potential applications of multimodal systems. </p>
-  <br><br>

   <li><strong>Low Resource Natural Language Processing (NLP)</strong></li>

-  Intricacies of less-explored languages, challenges of word and script mixing between languages, and how high-resource languages can enhance NLP capabilities of low-resource languages.
+  <p class="justified-text"> Intricacies of less-explored languages, challenges of word and script mixing between languages, and how high-resource languages can enhance NLP capabilities of low-resource languages.</p>
-  <br><br>

   <li><strong>Evaluation and Frugal Learning of Large Language Models (LLMs)</strong></li>

-  Knowledge profiling of LLMs, how LLMs can maintain comparable performance on reduced input through techniques like token attribution.
+  <p class="justified-text"> Knowledge profiling of LLMs, how LLMs can maintain comparable performance on reduced input through techniques like token attribution.</p>
-  <br><br>

   <li><strong>Multicultural and Inclusive NLP</strong></li>

-  Addressing Western bias of NLP models, challenges in multicultural settings, and the complexities of detecting and mitigating diverse forms of hateful content, such as sexism.
+  <p class="justified-text"> Addressing Western bias of NLP models, challenges in multicultural settings, and the complexities of detecting and mitigating diverse forms of hateful content, such as sexism. </p>
 </ul>
 <h1>Recent News</h1>